 7. Go Slow – One of the most important lessons I learnt from the late, great Bob Armstrong was this:

 Fast Practice: Slow Progress.

 Slowly repeating physical movements or motions ‘deepens the groove’ and can help you reach a higher level of physical consistency.
 This will allow you to explore other variables such as a variety of dynamics and tempos to aid progression with an idea or concept.

-8. Keeping a Practice Log – It’s a good idea to gauge your practice to record your progress.
-Some elements of technique practice can easily be measured in terms of the tempo that you can cleanly execute certain exercises whether it’s slow or fast.
-Keeping a practice diary can help keep a track of this and help you to see the distance traveled helping you to maintain momentum in your practice.
+8. Keeping a Practice Log – It’s a good idea to gauge your practice by recording your progress.
+Some elements of technique practice can easily be measured in terms of the tempo that you can cleanly execute certain exercises whether it’s fast or slow.
+Keeping a practice diary can help keep a track of this and allows you to see the distance traveled, helping you to maintain momentum in your practice.

 9. Record Yourself – With the advancements in technology in recent years it has never been easier (or cheaper!) to recording yourself.
 Whether this is audio or video, it can be an excellent way of getting almost instantaneous feedback on your practice.
-Most smartphones have audio and video recording capabilities allow you to easily assess your accuracy, feel, tempo, dynamics and other nuances by listening back to your performances and practice sessions.
+Most smartphones have audio and video recording capabilities allowing you to easily assess your accuracy, feel, tempo, dynamics.
 This can be a sobering experience in the beginning but an invaluable learning tool for maintaining progression in your long term development.

-10. Get a second opinion – Get some lessons off somebody more experienced than yourself.
-This can be the quickest way of learning from the mistakes of other.
+10. Get a second opinion – Invest in some private lessons with someone more experienced.
+This can be the quickest way of learning from the mistakes of others.
 Another of my teachers, Trevor Benham a professional drummer from Oxford used to say: “You can learn something for everyone, even if it’s how not to do it!”.